mcparfer/Virtual-Assistant/README.md

 3. `ui_functions.py`: This module houses the core functionalities of the virtual assistant, including calendar and email services, AI-driven question and answer capabilities, and local machine control options.

+The project also includes two directories:

-4. `/assets` dir: This directory contains the necessary fonts, sounds, and icons used by the app.
+1. `/assets`: This directory contains the necessary fonts, sounds, and icons used by the app.

+2. `/auth`: This directory is used for storing authentication-related files.
+Place your `credentials.json` file in this directory, and the application will create the `token.json` file here during the authentication process.

 ## Prerequisites